 - Peripheral vascular cases

-- Structural heart procedures including noninvasive methods such as transcatheter aortic valve replacement (TAVR) and left atrial appendage closure (LAAC) as well as mitral valve repair (TEER) and PFO/ASD closure.
+- Structural heart procedures including minimally methods such as transcatheter aortic valve replacement (TAVR) and left atrial appendage closure (LAAC) as well as mitral valve repair (TEER) and PFO/ASD closure.

 Find a heart specialist